LiskArchive/lisk-website/docs/EnvironmentSetup.md

-Before we can start building our first Crypti dapp, we must first setup our development environment.
+Before we can start building our first Lisk dapp, we must first setup our development environment.

 Please ensure the below requirements are met before continuing.